SirCamyCamCam/COP4331-Project/artifacts/architecture.md

 # Resource Management

 Resourses will be managed in the Unity Editor using the performace tool.
+Recource usage in processing movements of the ants will be most vital to keep as low as possible as this will use most processing power.
+As few update functions as possible will be used and no physcis will be used.

 # Security

-No security requirements will be needed.
+No major security requirements will be needed.
+There is no login or vital privacy information that needs to be protected.
+However, use of private values and methods will be used by default.

 # Performance

-A standard of 30 fps will be required on an 7th gen i5 processor.
+A standard of 30 fps will be required with 1,000 ants spawned.
+GPU performace will not need to be evaluated and will not be very demanding.
+CPU performace optimization will be most vital.

 # Scalability

-A limit of 25,000 ants will be implemented.
+As a single player game, there will only ever be 1 user at any given time.
+No local multiplayer or online multiplayer functionality will be considered.

 # Interoperability

-No communication between devices will be needed.
+The game is only expected to run on Windows machines.

 # Internationalization/Localization

-The game and all it's funtions will reside locally on each machine.
+The game will only be for domestic release within the United States.

 # Input/Output

 All input will be received through the keyboard and mouse.
-All output will be displayed within the executable on screen.
+All output will be displayed within the executable on the player's screen.

 # Error Processing

 A standard of printing any errors to the console will be implimented.
+Using Unity's error pause functionality, "Debug.LogError("Message");" will be the stanard if any error are caught with try catch and if statements.

 # Fault Tolerance

-An error will result in the removal of that ant in which the error occured.
+An error with an ant will simply remove the ant from game and any other error will hault the game.

 # Architectural Feasibility

-The program shall run on all windows machines.

 # Overengineering

-Only the core functions of the game will be created at start.

 # Build-vs-Buy Decisions

-All resourses used will be orignal and built.
+All resourses used will be original and built by the students.
+Upon further development, if there is a functionality beyond the student's scrope, a Unity Plugin will be considered.

 # Reuse

-The ant class will be resued for all ants.

 # Change Strategy

-All classes will be serperated and independent for easy change later in the development process.